fcboucher/BBM/README.md

 Functions were written by Florian Boucher and Vincent Démery.

-In order to use the code, copy the 'BBM_functions_bounds_estimated_or_not_plus_uncertainty_with_CIs.R' R script, send all of it to R, and finally use the master function: 'fit_BBM_model_uncertainty'.
+In order to use the code, copy or download the 'BBM_functions_bounds_estimated_or_not_plus_uncertainty_with_CIs.R' R script, send all of it to R, and finally use the master function: 'fit_BBM_model_uncertainty'.
 Details on its use are given as comments in the script: please read them.